toastwaffle/toastwaffle.github.io/dont-buy-me-stuff.markdown

 redirect_from: "/wishlists/"
 ---

+*If you were thinking of buying me a gift, please don't.*

 Over time I have accumulated many things I do not need or use.
 I'm in a very fortunate position: I have a stable job, and I can afford to buy the things I need or want myself.
 To that end, I politely request that people do not buy me